-Peer on Peer Abuse Procedure The member of staff who has been informed of the allegation - or who has the concern - should man notes of what they have been told (or their direct concerns) using the Reporting Form (available from NCF's DSO) and this should be discussed with NCF's DSO within 24 hours .
-If both children are known to NCF (and if their families do not already know allegation or concern) the NCF's DSO should discuss it with them unless: 2 The view is that someone (for example the child who has allegedly perpetrated the abuse) may be put in danger by the family being informed Informing the family might interfere with a criminal investigation.
-If either of these circumstances applies, discussions with the families should only take place aft this course of action has been agreed with the Local Authority Children's Social Care Department.
-If only the child who is alleged to have harmed another child is known to NCF then, subject to considerations set out above, discussions with only this child's family should take place.
+Child on Child Abuse Procedure 1 The member of staff who has been informed of the allegation - or who has the concern - should make notes of what they have been told (or their direct concerns) using the Reporting Form (available from NCF's DSO ) and this should be discussed with NCF's DSO within 24 hours , or as soon as is reasonably practicable.
+2 If both children are known to NCF (and if their families do not already know about the allegation or concern) the NCF's DSO should discuss it with them unless: The view is that someone (for example the child who has allegedly perpetrated the abuse) may be put in danger by the family being informed Informing the family might interfere with a criminal investigation.
+If either of these circumstances applies, discussions with the families should only take place afte this course of action has been agreed with the Local Authority Children's Social Care Department.
+3 If only the child who is alleged to have harmed another child is known to NCF then, subject to the considerations set out above, discussions with only this child's family should take place.
 4 The child who is the subject of the allegation should also be informed of what has been said about them.
 However, if the view is that Children's Social Care Department or the Police should be involved, the child should only be informed after discussion and agreement with these agencies.
 These agencies may have views about what information should be disclosed to the child at this stage.